phac-nml/irida/doc/administrator/upgrades/index.md

 | `metadata_entry` database id | `metadata_entry` text value | Envers revision number of the entry | User ID of the user that made the change | `sample` database id associated with the metadata | Name of the sample |
 |---|---|---|---|---|---|

 You can download this script at <https://github.com/phac-nml/irida/tree/development/src/main/resources/scripts/metadata-mappings>.
-This script requires the `Text::CSV` perl package to be installed (available in CPAN and various other package managers).
+This script requires the `Text::CSV`, `DBI`, and `DBD::mysql` perl packages to be installed (available in CPAN and various other package managers).
 To run this script:

 ```bash
 $ perl metadata-mappings.pl -u [database username] -p [database password] -d [irida database name] -h [database host] > [outputfile.csv]
 ```
+Note if your database is running on `localhost` you may need to specify the host by IP (`127.0.0.1`).

 ## Plugin version updates